jamesspearsv/libstats/README.md

 ## About

-MPL LibStats is a simple web app built using Python, Django, SQLite, HTML, CSS, and Javascript that helps library staff record, track, and report reference interactions with library patrons.
+LibStats is a simple web app built using Python, Django, SQLite, HTML, CSS, and Javascript that helps library staff record, track, and report reference interactions with library patrons.
 This app is a basic clone of the LibAnswers module from SpringShare's LibApps cloud platform.
 The goal of this project was to create a similar yet simpler tool for use in a library setting.

 Because of the overall goal to make this project as simple as possible, the app lacks some of the detailed recording and reporting abilities present in other reference statistics collection software in exchange for meeting the specific and most important needs of my library.
 This project could be extended to meet future needs or the specific needs of other libraries.